emcek/modhelpertool/README.md

 For now, application can only clean your mods, but in future more features will be added.

 * Run Linux, Windows and Mac
-* Built-in `tes3cmd` binary - no additional downloads
+* Built-in `tes3cmd` binary - no additional downloads needed
+* Allow to select custom `tes3cmd` executable file
 * Select location of directory with Mods
 * Select location of `Morrowind/Data Files` directory
+* Simple report after cleaning

 ## Requirements
 * Python 3.7+ (with tcl/tk support, see installation) should be fine